Where is the Virginia Creeper Trail?

 Special needs/special use buggies that can comfortably fit an average-size adult along with adult tricycles are available for rent at Creeper Trail Bike Rental & Shuttle and the Bicycle Junction in Damascus.

 In addition, although the trail is for non-motorized traffic only, all ADA approved chairs, including battery-operated ones, and ADA approved scooters are welcomed on the trail anytime!
-Golf carts, however, are not.
+However, golf carts and electric bikes (“e-bikes”) are not.

 When is the trail closed?